sambit-8490/Job-portal-Application/README.md

    ```sh
    npm run dev
    ```
-7. Open your browser and navigate to `http://localhost:5173` to view the app.
+7. Open your browser and navigate to `http://localhost:5173 or 3000` to view the app.

 ## Contributing